-🐲 9.5 The systems have been assessed by computer modelling for the risk of damage and harmful effects on the Ð, building due to interstitial condensation.
-The modelling predicts that, for buildings in internal humidity classes 1 to 4 (see Table 4), under the normal climatic conditions experienced in the UK, interstitial condensation is unlikely to be a significant problem.
-As a result, the risk of interstitial condensation reducing the thermal and structural performance of the roof systems will be limited.
+9.5 Calculations to BS EN 13788: 2012 under the normal climatic conditions experienced in the UK (humidity classes 1-4 as per Table 4 below), indicate that interstitial condensation is unlikely to be a significant problem and the risk of reducing the thermal and structural performance of the roof systems will be limited.
 This assessment is only valid if the following conditions are fulfilled in accordance with the Certificate holder's instructions and this Certificate:

-- the VCL remains undamaged, is continuous over ridges and hips, and is sealed at penetrations/abutments - VCL laps are adequately sealed - for installations without the separate VCL, the liner panel laps are adequately sealed (in accordance with the Certificate holder's specifications) - the ribs of the EQC Seam profile are ventilated by air passing along them from and to open areas at the eaves and the ridge.
+- the VCL remains undamaged, is continuous over ridges and hips, and is sealed at penetrations/abutments - VCL laps are adequately sealed - for installations without the separate VCL, the liner panel laps are adequately sealed (in accordance with the Certificate holder's specifications) - the ribs of the EQC Seam profile are ventilated by air passing along them from, and to, open areas at the eaves and the ridge.

-Table 4 Building internal humidity classes

-Humidity class (1) Building type

-] Storage areas

-2 Offices, shops

-3 Dwellings with low occupancy

-4 Dwellings with high occupancy, sports halls, kitchens, canteens, buildings heated with unflued gas heaters

-5 Special buildings, eg laundries, breweries, swimming pools
+Humidity class (1) Building type 1 Storage areas 2 Offices, shops and dwellings with low occupancy 3 Dwellings with high occupancy and other buildings with unknown occupancy 4 Sports halls, kitchens, canteens, school classrooms, hospitals and buildings heated with unflued gas heaters 5 Special buildings (eg laundry, brewery, swimming pool)

-(1) As referenced in BS EN ISO 13788 : 2012 and BS 5250 : 2011.